-The concession need not be disapplied where the underlying client has been identified (by the allowed business) as posing a higher risk of ML/FT but the regulated person must remain satisfied that the allowed business has met and continues to meet the EDD requirements in relation to that underlying client.
+The concession may not be used where the underlying client has been identified (by the allowed business) as posing a higher risk of ML/FT.

 Where there is unusual activity

 If there is unusual activity, such as a transaction, or series of transactions, appearing unusually large or complex, the regulated person must appropriately scrutinise the activity including conducting EDD in relation to that customer and consider whether to make an internal disclosure.
 It should consider whether the use of concession remains appropriate.